jarjlol/Project-Kratos-Autonomous-Induction/README.md

-# Induction Submission Instructions (with Git Submodules)
+# Induction Submission Instructions

 Welcome!
 Follow these steps to submit your ROS2 induction package as a private submodule.
-This will ensure your code is only visible to you and the admins.

 ---